Heldaeus/ravamp/README.md

 #### Usage

-1. Run the game and press the `Home` key to open the ReShade overlay menu.
+1. Run the game and press the <kbd>Home</kbd> key to open the ReShade overlay menu.
 2. Click the preset selection button at the top of the menu and select `ravamp.ini`.
-3. Press `Select` and Enjoy!
+3. Press <kbd>Select</kbd> and Enjoy!

 #### Help

 > How do I know `install.bat` isn’t malware?

 The source code for the script is freely viewable on this repository.
 You’re welcome and encouraged to vet the script before running it.
-If you still feel uncomfortable running a script written by a stranger on the internet (as you should) you can of course perform a manual installation of the configuration file.
+If you still feel uncomfortable running a script written by a stranger on the Internet (as you should) you can of course perform a manual installation of the configuration file.

 > How do I open Ravenfield’s root directory?

 Go to your Steam library and right click Ravenfield in the left side panel.
-Click `Properties` from the drop-down and in the pop up window select the `Local Files` tab then click `Browse`.
+Click <kbd>Properties</kbd> from the drop-down and in the pop up window select the <kbd>Local Files tab</kbd> then click <kbd>Browse</kbd>.

 > The preset looks different on my screen than in your screen-shots.